 Let’s dive into the concept of the sales funnel and how it relates to your website.
-I’ll explain the concept of the sales funnel, what each stage is, and also give examples of how to tell when part of your funnel is not working.
+I’ll explain the concept of the sales funnel, how to create a high converting sales funnel page, and also give examples of how to tell when part of your funnel is not working.

 In a very simplified version of the sales funnel, there are four stages: